openenclave/openenclave/doc/refman/doxygen-howto.md

 ### Comment blocks

-In OpenEnclave, Doxygen comment blocks are defined as follows.
+In Open Enclave, Doxygen comment blocks are defined as follows.

 ```
 /**